 - Supervisors train and develop; they aren’t best friends

-- Do not ask supervisor for personal and financial advice
+- Do not ask a supervisor for personal and financial advice

-- Invest in a watch so you don’t check phone for time
+- Invest in a watch so you don’t check the phone for time.

-- Avoid answering in restaurants; if expecting important call, let those you are dining with know, and leave the table to answer
+- Avoid answering in restaurants; if expecting an important call, let those you are dining with know and leave the table to reply.

 - In public, be aware of voice volume and move at least two arm lengths away from those around you (or out of the room)

-- If you expect a call that can’t be postponed, alert your companions ahead of time
+- If you expect a call that can’t be postponed, alert your companions beforehand.

 - Craft a compelling subject line